 He left money in his will for 2 illegitimate children and his nieces, nephews and half brothers and sisters.

 The majority of his fortune, worth tens of millions today, he left to help families similar to his own, the children of deceased tradesmen facing hardship.
-His legacy established a hospital or school for the free education of poor and fatherless ‘bairns’.
+His legacy established a hospital or school for the free education of poor and fatherless âbairnsâ.

-In the Quadrangle at the center of the school above a passageway toward the Castle, the school’s founder George Heriot has a statue in a niche on the North Tower.
+In the Quadrangle at the center of the school above a passageway toward the Castle, the schoolâs founder George Heriot has a statue in a niche on the North Tower.

-It was carved by the King’s master mason Robert Mylne and bears a latin inscription which translates to “This statue shows my body, this building shows my soul”.
+It was carved by the Kingâs master mason Robert Mylne and bears a latin inscription which translates to âThis statue shows my body, this building shows my soulâ.
 And what a magnificent building it is.

 Hogwarts is a very real place to me...
 I've always imagined it to be in Scotland... which... it was never made explicit in the books but the British reader will know that because if you do travel for a day from King's Cross Station in London and you go north, you end up in Scotland.
-So it was always supposed to be here.
+So it was always supposed to be here.Since the 1880s the school began charging fees, becoming âfor the rich.
+And fatherless bairnsâ.
+Towards 10% of the intake each year are âFoundationersâ.
+Promising students whoâve lost either a mother or father are admitted for free, in the hope the nurturing environment will turn their fortunes around.
+The school will tell you this the core of what they do.

 This tithe to the less fortunate is secured in new housing developments in Edinburgh, the council mandates property developers place aside 10% of their stock as affordable housing.